2000 Solar Street Lights Transform Australian City Lighting

 Amid the global trend toward sustainable development, Australia, a pioneer in environmental protection, is actively promoting the green transformation of urban infrastructure.
-As a leading provider of solar lighting solutions, SRESKY’s Thermos series solar street lights have become the top choice for urban lighting retrofit projects in Australia, thanks to their exceptional adaptability to extreme environments and intelligent management capabilities.
+As a leading provider of solar lighting solutions, SRESKY’s Thermos series self-cleaning solar street lights have become the top choice for urban lighting retrofit projects in Australia, thanks to their exceptional adaptability to extreme environments and intelligent management capabilities.
 This article provides an in-depth analysis of this real-world case study involving 2,000 streetlights, combining technical specifications and application scenarios to demonstrate how innovative technology can achieve carbon-neutral lighting and enhance urban sustainability.

 I. Project Background and Needs Analysis